We use cookies to improve your experience.

 Legal limit reached in / Sober in / Peak BAC

-• Sober in: total time until BAC reaches ~0.000 %.
+• Sober in: time until it returns to ~0.

 Data used for calculations